gridsuite/deployment/README.md

 ### Data initialization

-First, we have to update the data files in the directory `$GRIDSUITE_DATABASES/init`
+First update the data files in the directory `$GRIDSUITE_DATABASES/init`

 [See the initial data loading section for more information.](#data_init)